 While Gold ETFs offer several advantages, investors need to be aware of potential drawbacks.
 Here are some cons or risks associated with investing in Gold ETFs:

 1. Counterparty risk: Gold ETFs involve counterparty risk, as investors rely on the financial institutions similar brokerage firms managing the fund.
+Only big banks can act as Authorized Participants for gold ETFs like GLD.
 In case of financial distress or mismanagement, there is a risk that the value of the ETF may be affected.

 2. Management fees: Investors in Gold ETFs typically incur management fees, which can erode returns over time.
 While these annual fees are generally lower than actively managed funds, they still represent an ongoing cost for investors.